avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

 For instance To include all tests that have the ``disk`` tag and all tests that have the ``net`` tag, you can run::

-  $ avocado list perf.py --filter-by-tags=disk --filter-by-tags=net
+  $ avocado list --loader perf.py --filter-by-tags=disk --filter-by-tags=net
   INSTRUMENTED perf.py:Disk.test_device
   INSTRUMENTED perf.py:Network.test_latency
   INSTRUMENTED perf.py:Network.test_throughput